patrickbeatty97/fcc_uls_radio_config_generator/README.md

 The resulting config is output to a CSV file for the specified radio model.
 Currently, only TIDRADIO TD-H8s are supported.
 The radio model can be specified with the -r / --radio argument.
-List supported radio models with the -lr / --listradios argument.
+List supported radio models with the -lr / --list-radios argument.
 If no radio model is specified, generically formated results are display to stdout.

 The default database downloaded is Land Mobile - Private.